Safouene-Mahfoudh/B-L475E-IOT01A/Moving_Servo_With_Accelerometer/Readme.md

  As I mentioned above that the frequency must be 50 Hz, we need to divide the clock using prescalar and the ARR registers.
 Let’s calculate : ( 8MHz/50 Hz) = 160000 KHz.
 So now to get a  50 Hz of frequency, We need to divide this 160000 KHz between Prescalar and ARR.
 So we write 160-1 (**TIM_Period = timer_tick_frequency / PWM_frequency - 1**) in prescalar Register and 1000 in ARR.
  To know more about PWM and how to calculate a PWM signal period you can visit this [link](https://github.com/Safouene-Mahfoudh/STM32F429I/blob/main/Confguration_Of%20_PWM_With_Values_30_50_100/Readme.md).

- For example,we want to give a pulse width of 1 ms i.e. (1x1000/20) = 50%, we write **htim4.Instance->CCR3 = 50**.
+ For example,we want to give a pulse width of 1 ms, (1x1000/20) = 50%, we write **htim4.Instance->CCR3 = 50**.
 For 2 ms, It will be 100%, and for 1.5 ms, It will be 75%.
- The reason why we choosed this 1000 because it will act as 1000% Pulse Width and if we want to change the Pulse Width to any other value, all we have to do is write X% to CCR3 register.
+ The reason why we choosed 1000 because it will act as 1000% Pulse Width and if we want to change the Pulse Width to any other value, all we have to do is write X% to CCR3 register.

  Finnaly you can generate the your code.